Haywards Heath Circular via Lindfield Walk

 4. Scaynes Hill Common to Freshfield Bridges (2 km)

 • Turn left and go across the common to a car park.
 Rejoin the SOVW, initially along a driveway to Yew Tree Cottage, then past Nash Farm and Pegden to Hamhouse Stud.
-Continue across fields and a couple of small woods to Sloop Lane and turn left for The Sloop Inn, leaving the SOVW.
+Continue across fields and a couple of small woods to Sloop Lane and turn left for the Sloop Inn, leaving the SOVW.

 1. Turn left and follow a grassy path curving round to a car park in the far corner, 125m away.
 Go through it and take the driveway ahead leading to Yew Tree Cottage (rejoining the SOVW).
 At the end of the drive veer right in front of a tall hedge and go past a fieldgate onto a grassy strip between hedges.
-At the end keep left to continue on a narrow enclosed path.
+At the end keep left to continue on a narrow and potentially very muddy enclosed path.

 3. Turn left and follow the lane round a bend to the right.
 Just before it leads up to some outbuildings by a house, veer left as indicated onto a track going downhill and curving round to the right through a copse.
 Ignore a fieldgate on the left.
 At the end of the track go through a metal kissing gate into the top of a large field, with fine views ahead across the Ouse valley.